 Public Transport in Rome – Where To Purchase Tickets

-Now you know which tickets are available, where do you buy them?
-Unlike most places, you need to buy the ticket before boarding public transport in Rome.
+As mentioned earlier, you can now buy them online too.
+But if you chose to purchase them when you get to Rome, here’s where you can buy them.
+Unlike most cities, you need to buy the ticket before boarding public transport in Rome.

 However, that is slowly changing as some buses now have machines where you can buy BIT tickets on board.
-To be safe, buy the tickets before you get on because you don’t which bus has this option.
+To be safe, buy the tickets before you jump on the bus because not every bus is equipped with the machines that sells tickets on board.

-There are several places which to purchase tickets and monthly pass.
+There are several places which to purchase tickets.

 1. Tabbacaio (Tobbaconist) – You can spot them easily as they will have this sign outside.
-Updated: A friend wanted to buy a ticket and naturally, we stopped at the tabbacaio.
-They said, they had run out of them too but fortunately, the next one had tickets.
+Updated: We stopped at the tabbacaio as a friend needed to buy a ticket but they had run out of them.
+Fortunately, the next one had tickets.
+So yes, they can run out of tickets.

 2. Newstands – However, not all newstands have the tickets.